 Every body says having a baby is the most magical and wonderful experience in the world and for each of my other children, I will agree.
 It is an out of world experience.
 For Kadie I wrote a hilarious tale of her hallway birth and I originally ended it with to be continued… But I never did finish it.

-Following my birth with Kadie, I suffered from post traumatic stress disorder.
+Following my birth with Kadie, I suffered from Post Traumatic Stress Disorder.
 I had repeated nightmares.
 Flashbacks.
 Panic attacks.
 We didn’t bond.
-Someday when she was a little bábóg I did not want her anywhere near me.
+Some days when she was a little bábóg I did not want her anywhere near me.
 I did not want to hold her.
-Some days I literally cried into my phone for Joe to come home from work but never really told him why.
+Some days I literally cried into my phone for Joe to come home from work but never told him the truth why.
 It makes me so sad to think of those days but it’s all true.

-I then suffered terrible anxiety on the lead up to Kenzie’s birth hence why I tried to take control with a planned sweep and by staying in the hospital after it.
+I then suffered terrible anxiety on the lead up to Kenzie’s birth hence why I decided to take control with a planned sweep and by staying in the hospital after it.
 I remember family telling me to snap out of it.
 That I was over reacting.
 A hypochondriac.
-That I needed to cop on.
+That I needed to “cop on”.
 Sure people have home births all the times.
-I don’t think they ever realized how dangerous my blood condition (thrombocytopenia) was in pregnancy.
+I don’t think they ever realized how dangerous my blood condition was in pregnancy.
 I genuinely thought I was going to bleed out in that hallway regardless of what the paramedics and fire fighters said to me.

 Happy Birthday, KK.